Notice

 Urgent Works Notices can be served on vacant listed properties and allow the local planning authority to undertake emergency works such as the erection of supportive scaffolding or temporary roof structures.

 Additionally, the Tenements (Scotland) Act 2004 introduced a statutory management scheme called the Tenement Management Scheme for all tenements in Scotland.
 It provides a structure for the maintenance and management of tenements if this is not provided for in the title deeds.
 The Tenement Management Scheme also contains default provisions on emergency repairs and the apportioning of costs.
-Under the Bill, a tenement will not only include typical tenement flats but also modern flat developments, high-rise tower blocks and villas which have been converted into two or more flats.
+The definition of a tenement includes typical tenement flats and modern flat developments, high-rise tower blocks and villas which have been converted into two or more flats.
 It applies to commercial as well as residential properties.
 For further information, see The Scottish Government website at www.scotland.gov.uk.

 Back to Top